nlkl/Optional/README.md

 var hasValue = option.HasValue;
 ```

 If you want to check if an option contains a specific value, you can use the `Contains` or `Exists` methods.
-The first one checks if the optional contains a specified value, the second if the contained value satisfies some predicate:
+The former checks if the optional contains a specified value, the latter if the contained value satisfies some predicate:

 ```csharp
 var isThousand = option.Contains(1000);